 Recipe Variations

-- Drumsticks: Swap the thighs for drumsticks and follow the same marinade and oven method, adjusting cook time slightly as needed.
+- Chicken Options: Swap the thighs for drumsticks or a whole spatchcock chicken and follow the same marinade and oven method, adjusting cook time slightly as needed.

 - Jerk marinade: Instead of making your own jerk sauce, you can use your favorite store-bought brand for added convenience.